 We obviously checked it directly after lunch as we wanted to explore the resort.
 Our room had a balcony facing the lake and we were so surprised to find that there were kayaks and canoes available for hotel guests to take out on the lake free of charge. after taking a quick power nap, we did just that.

 Even the threat of rain couldn’t keep us off the water.
 The wind, however, did help us make the decision to take out the kayaks over a canoe.
 Circumnavigating Mirror Lake in my little yellow kayak provided peaceful and gorgeous views of the surrounding area.
 If I was to rent a kayak from a business in the area it would run up quite a bill.
-The boats are an amazing perk of staying at the Golden Arrow while in Lake Placid, NY.
+The boats are an amazing perk of staying at the Golden Arrow during a visit to Lake Placid, NY.

 As the sun started to set we brought back the kayaks and hit downtown Lake Placid.
 The shops lining Main Street in Lake Placid, NY range from cute gift shops to stores celebrating the Olympic history of the town.
 I’d recommend strolling downtown as the sun sets, followed by dinner at Smoke Signals.
 Located right downtown, Smoke Signals has the best ribs I’ve had in the Northeast!
 We order the Signals Sampler for Two so we could try a little bit of everything.
 As my side, I picked the cheddar bacon mac and cheese, and I only have one word: heaven!

 Day 2 – Lake Placid’s Big Views and Beer